shawsers/shawsers.github.io/README.md

 **June 9, 2021** - I decided to attempt the Gremlin Certified Chaos Engineering Practitioner exam as I was looking on LinkedIn and found that Gremlin was offering this new exam for free for a limited time.
 I learned about Gremlin and their Chaos Engineering from one of the virtual conferences I attended and really liked the concept and wanted to learn more.
 I studied for a few days and attempted the exam and sure enough I was able to [pass the exam to earn this certification!](https://www.credential.net/899958b7-8a62-4d68-9e46-22a4b25d101b#gs.8dku72).
 Pretty cool as now I am a certified Gremlin and I got the shirt to prove it!!

-Next up is focusing on Kubernetes with some free courses to start:
+Next up is focusing on Kubernetes with some free/cheap courses to start:
 - Certified Calico Operator
 - Rancher Operator: Level 1
+- Google Cloud Digital Leader

 My long term plan is the following paid courses and exams (in no particular order), after the two above...
-- Google Cloud Digital Leader
 - AWS Solution Architect Associate
 - RedHat Certified Specialist in OpenShift Administration